MHSc. Admission Requirements

 Important: The University of Toronto uses the ORPAS sub-grade point average (GPA) to determine eligibility for the MHSc program and the sub-GPA is part of the overall assessment process.
 The sub-GPA is calculated using the most recent ten full course equivalents.
 If an applicant is currently enrolled in the fourth year of a baccalaureate program, this calculation will start with the final fall grades (completed December 31) and will move back in chronological order, based on the transcript.
 Where grades must be extracted from a term to achieve the equivalent of ten full courses, the weighted average of that year (e.g., the second year) will be used.
 Please refer to the ORPAS website and the ORPAS Application Guide for additional details.

-For students with a three‑year degree, additional coursework must be in accordance with the structure for a four‑year degree at the University of Toronto, as outlined in the Faculty of Arts and Sciences Calendar.
+For students with a three‑year degree, additional coursework must be in accordance with the structure for a four‑year degree at the University of Toronto.

 All applicants are required to be either a Canadian citizen or permanent resident (landed immigrant) of Canada at the time of the application.
 International students are not accepted.